Skip to main content

 How does the OCD brain work?

 This was one of my first questions when I found out about my condition.
 I was very interested to learn more so I could better understand myself.
-In addition, it was very important to me to be able to explain to others what is “wrong” with me.
+It was also very important for me to be able to explain to others what is “wrong” with me.
 I have to admit, I still struggle with some people’s perception about mental illnesses, however, I believe knowledge is power and I am willing to help others like me to feel safe and good about themselves.

-It is important to point out that I could not find information of what exactly causes OCD.
+It’s important to say that there is no clear answer to what exactly causes OCD.
 It is claimed that people with OCD have differences in the brain function and structure.
-When I have asked doctors about it the usual reply was “There is no clear answer yet for what causes OCD, however, it is believed that your brain cannot absorb serotonin well”.
+When I asked doctors about it the usual reply was “There is no clear answer yet for what causes OCD, however, it is believed that your brain cannot absorb serotonin well”.

-Serotonin is also knows as a happy hormone.
+Serotonin is also known as a “happy hormone.”
 It acts as both a neurotransmitter (a substance that nerves use to send messages to one another) and a vasoconstrictor (a substance that causes blood vessels to narrow).
 It plays an important role in regulating aggression, body temperature, mood, sleep, vomiting, blood clotting, sexuality, and appetite.
 It is also involved in aging, learning, and memory.

-I have found information that not only serotonin as a neurotransmitter could be the reason for OCD, but also glutamate (an excitatory neurotransmitter, which means it causes neurons to fire off a message to the next cell - people with OCD tend to have higher glutamate levels than other people) and gamma-aminobutyric acid (it can have a calming effect on the brain, as it blocks certain alert signals.
+I have found information that not only serotonin as a neurotransmitter could be the reason for OCD, but also glutamate (an excitatory neurotransmitter, which means it helps neurons send signals to the next cell - people with OCD tend to have higher glutamate levels than other people) and gamma-aminobutyric acid (it can have a calming effect on the brain, as it blocks certain alert signals.
 Low GABA levels are associated with OCD).

 There are certain brain areas that are associated with OCD symptoms.
 Neuroimaging studies have revealed structural and functional differences in the brains of individuals with OCD compared to those without the condition.